 Take Storage Space Seriously

 In traditional homes, it is very common to see clutters because of inadequate storage spaces.
-In modern homes, storage space must be intentionally accounted for.
-Though some traditional home contains cabinetry, and modern furniture systems that are used to create these storage spaces, modern homestays unique because of the style implemented.
+In modern homes, you should consider storage.
+Though some traditional home contains cabinetry, and modern furniture systems that designers use to create these storage spaces, modern homestays unique because of the style implemented.

 In modern house design, storage spaces use modern casework that is simplified, consisting of simple shelves or full-faced flat slab cabinet fronts.